Kubernetes Networking with Calico Training Course

 DO180: Introduction to Containers, Kubernetes & OpenShift

-35 HoursDO180 is an introductory course that covers containers, Kubernetes fundamentals, and Red Hat OpenShift platform concepts, with a strong emphasis on hands-on skills.
+35 HoursDO180 serves as a practical introduction to containers, core Kubernetes principles, and Red Hat OpenShift platform concepts, emphasizing hands-on technical skills.

-This instructor-led, live training (available both online and onsite) is designed for technical professionals at beginner to intermediate levels who are interested in learning container workflows, Kubernetes basics, and how to deploy and operate applications on OpenShift.
+This instructor-led, live training (available online or onsite) is designed for technical professionals at beginner to intermediate levels who aim to master container workflows, Kubernetes primitives, and the deployment and operation of applications on OpenShift.

-- Create and manage container images and registries with best practices for reproducibility and security.
+- Construct and manage container images and registries, adhering to best practices for security and reproducibility.

-- Deploy and manage Kubernetes objects like pods, deployments, and services in OpenShift.
+- Deploy and administer Kubernetes objects, including pods, deployments, and services, within an OpenShift environment.

-- Leverage OpenShift features such as routes, build configurations, and the web console to streamline application delivery.
+- Leverage OpenShift features such as routes, BuildConfigs, and the web console to accelerate application delivery.

-- Implement persistent storage, configuration management, and secret handling for stateful workloads.
+- Configure persistent storage, management of configurations, and handling of secrets for stateful workloads.

-- Apply basic security measures, role-based access control (RBAC), and monitoring practices to ensure healthy clusters and applications.
+- Apply fundamental security measures, Role-Based Access Control (RBAC), and monitoring practices to ensure cluster and application health.

 - Interactive lectures and discussions.

-- Hands-on labs in a live OpenShift environment each day.
+- Daily hands-on labs conducted in a live OpenShift environment.

 - Scenario-based exercises and troubleshooting workshops.